hari161008/Everlasting-Android-Tweak/README.md

   <img src="assets/images/banner.png" width="200"/>
 </p>

 Everlasting Android Tweak is the true heart of Android, powerful, feature rich toolkit designed to unlock the full potential of your Android device.
-It provides you many advanced gestures, customization, system controls, and smart utilities to enhance and personalize your device experience.
+It provides you many advanced gestures, customization, system controls, and smart utilities to enhance and personalize your device experience.<br>
 <br>
 <br>
 Features of Everlasting Android Tweak .✦ ݁˖